 I have little patience for perpetual fuck-ups who will constantly flake out on me.

 I am an atheist.
 I don’t believe in whatever Hell you think I’m going to, let alone your invisible friends.
 You can believe whatever you want to believe.
-But, if you’re a religious fundamentalist creationist who thinks that the Flat Earth is 6,000 years old or 72 virgins await you in the afterlife because you won’t eat bacon, I would prefer not to hear about it.
+But, if you’re a religious zealot; a fundamentalist creationist who thinks that the Flat Earth is 6,000 years old or 72 virgins await you in the afterlife because you won’t eat bacon, I would prefer not to hear about it.

 I am LGBTQ-supportive and have friends from all sorts of different backgrounds.
 Bigots are not welcome.
 Go away.